Sustainability

 Cosponsor of the All Japan Science Koshien

 Aiming to foster human resources for science and technology by integrating industry-government-academia research groups, the Japan Science and Technology Agency established the Science Koshien in FY2011.
 The Teijin Group has cosponsored the Science Koshien for senior high school students since FY2011, and also began sponsoring the Science Koshien Junior for junior high school students from FY2013.
 In both of these competitions, the Teijin Award is a special award given to the highest-scoring team among teams that include three or more girls.
-In FY2023, the 11th All Japan Science Koshien Junior was held in December 2023, with the representative team from Kochi Prefecture winning the Teijin Award.
-In March 2024, the 13th All Japan Science Koshien was held, with the representative team from Kyoto Prefecture winning the Teijin Award.
+In FY2024, the 12th All Japan Science Koshien Junior was held in December 2024, with the representative team from Ibaraki Prefecture winning the Teijin Award.
+In March 2025, the 14th All Japan Science Koshien was held, with the representative team from Yamanashi Prefecture winning the Teijin Award.

 Sports